List of Edens Zero characters: Labilia Christy

 Labilia Christy (ラビリア・クリスティ, Rabiria Kurisuti), whose name is derived from the word "lovely", is a Shooting Starlight member and highly popular B-Cuber in the Sakura Cosmos.
 Depicted as a former friend to Rebecca, whose videos inspired Labilia to become a content creator as a means of coping with a terminal illness, she bullies Rebecca and produces videos mocking her content out of disdain for her lack of talent.
 In Universe 3, three years after her channel loses its popularity, she reconciles with Rebecca and is taken aboard the Edens Zero to be treated for her illness.
 She subsequently travels back in time with the crew to Universe Zero, where she uses her online influence to help them lure the Chronophage to restore Mother to her original form as Earth.

 Interstellar Union Army

 The Interstellar Union Army (星系連盟軍, Seikei Renmeigun) is the cosmic government's military and peacekeeping force.
-Its six elite officers form an organization called the Oración Seis Interstellar (Note: Written as "Oración Seis Interestelar" (Spanish for "Interstellar Prayer Six") in the digital simulpub release.) – simply called the Oración Seis (Orashion Seisu) in Japanese – to combat the Oración Seis Galáctica.
-Its initial members are Justice, Jaguar, Holy, Eraser, Feather, and Cure; in Universe Zero, Victory and Amira take Justice and Cure's places.
+Its six elite officers form an organization called the Oración Seis Interstellar (Note: Written as "Oración Seis Interestelar" (Spanish for "Interstellar Prayer Six") in the digital simulpub release.)—simply called the Oración Seis (Orashion Seisu) in Japanese—to combat the Oración Seis Galáctica.
+The team's initial members are Justice, Jaguar, Holy, Eraser, Feather, and Cure; in Universe Zero, Victory and Amira take Justice and Cure's places.
 Another army faction is an intelligence service called the Galactic Intelligence Agency (銀河系諜報機関, Gingakei Chōhō Kikan), with Noah Glenfield acting as director of its Sakura Cosmos branch.